 Component configuration in Vue 3 with Composition API:

 The really cool fact about Composition API is that it’s totally optional.
 You can still use Options API if you really want, but the Composition API is now the recommended solution for building components.

 Reusing logic between components is resolved by using composition functions, which looks a lot like React Hooks.
 However, the composition functions work a little bit differently, but the idea is pretty much the same.

 Example of simple composition function:

 Vue Fragment – no need for a top level element in your template!

 One of the new features in Vue 3 is the Vue Fragment.
 It allows us to put many root elements in the template of our component.
 This is a very interesting feature because in many cases we don’t need this redundant block element that we must add to wrap all the elements in our component.
 From now in Vue 3, we don’t have to do this anymore!

-Template in Vue 2 before implementing Vue Fragment:
+Template script in Vue 2 before implementing Vue Fragment:

-Template in Vue 3 with Vue Fragment implemented:
+Template script in Vue 3 with Vue Fragment implemented: